dustin10/VichUploaderBundle/docs/known_issues.md

 Known issues
 ============

-## The file is not updated if there are not other changes in the entity
+## The file is not updated if there are no other changes in the entity

 As the bundle is listening to Doctrine `prePersist` and `preUpdate` events, which are not fired when there is no change on field mapped by Doctrine, the file upload is not handled if the image field